Just because things are inevitable doesn’t make them any easier.

 In November, the ongoing health issues around the world made it clear we’d have to cancel our regularly scheduled Saturday Morning at the Races program for area kids.
 With that program gone, we needed a replacement.

 OK, good.
 Next came the hard part, though, coming up with an idea.

 We wanted to create something fun and engaging – these are kids, after all – and we didn’t want a program that caused parents to groan with one more activity to manage.
-Many of our own staff have experienced the hard truth — when schools and most every other part of our life changed, not every virtual replacement program was created equal.
+Many of our own staff have experienced the hard truth — when schools and almost every other part of our life changed, not every virtual replacement program was created equal.

 Before our new idea was born, we enlisted help from the experts – physical education teachers.
 They’d been trying to keep kids active from afar for months, and we wanted our program to be in line with what they were hoping to accomplish.
 So, with the help of educators from the Duluth, Hermantown, Proctor, and Superior school districts, the YAF Winter Challenge was born.

 Actually, one of the hardest parts at the beginning was deciding on a name.
 Some of the honorable mentions from the cutting room floor:

 - Snow Much Fun